ehsan11100/AdGuard/Getting-Started.md

 ##  <a href="#first-time" id="first-time" name="first-time">First Start</a>

+First of all, check your firewall settings.
+To install and use AdGuard Home, the following ports and protocols must be available:

+ *  3000/TCP for the initial installation;
+ *  80/TCP for the web interface;
+ *  53/UDP for the DNS server.

+You may need to open additional ports for protocols other than plain DNS, for example DNS-over-HTTP.

 DNS servers bind to port 53, which requires superuser privileges most of the time ([see below](#running-without-superuser).
 Therefore, on unix systems you need to run it with `sudo` or `doas` in terminal: